fsxfreak/beamer-ucsandiego/README.md

 # beamer-ucsandiego
-Template beamer and style with UC San Diego colors and graphics.
+This is an unofficial template.
+Guidelines taken from the [UC San Diego Brand](http://ucpa.ucsd.edu/brand/).